grafana/grafana/docs/sources/live/live-feature-overview.md

 ## Data streaming from plugins

-With Grafana Live data source, plugins can stream data updates in the form of Grafana data frames to a frontend.
+With Grafana Live, backend data source plugins can stream updates to frontend panels.

 For data source plugin channels Grafana uses `ds` scope.
 Namespace in the case of data source channels is a data source unique ID (UID) which is issued by Grafana at the moment of data source creation.
 The path is a custom string that plugin authors free to choose themselves (just make sure it consists of allowed symbols).